espebra/filebin/README.md

 ![Viewing a bin](doc/screenshot-web-interface-bin.png)

-Filebin is a web application that facilitates convenient file sharing over the web.
-It is the software behind [https://filebin.net](https://filebin.net).
+Filebin is a web application that facilitates convenient file sharing on the web.
+It was the software used at [https://filebin.net](https://filebin.net) earlier.

+**NOTE:** Active development has moved to [https://github.com/espebra/filebin2](https://github.com/espebra/filebin2), and this repository is mostly kept for reference and archive reasons.

 ## Table of contents